 NWCA works with Don Scott Field (The Ohio State University airport) to address its impact on the surrounding community.

-Every April at our annual meeting, NWCA recognizes the extraordinary community service of a local volunteer or organization with the Anna Mildred Henderson Award.
+At our annual meeting, NWCA recognizes the extraordinary community service of a local volunteer or organization with the Anna Mildred Henderson Award.